opsec-ee/rtka-u/docs/papers/rtka_foundation.md

 4. **Hardware-native early termination for safety-critical decisions**
 5. **Mathematical framework proven with 50,000+ Monte Carlo trials**

-RTKA-U fills a critical gap: existing systems either handle uncertainty **or** provide hardware efficiency, but none achieve both with mathematical rigor and safety-critical optimization.
+RTKA fills a critical gap: existing systems either handle uncertainty **or** provide hardware efficiency, but none achieve both with mathematical rigor and safety-critical optimization.
 It's specifically designed for applications like ATC and autonomous vehicles where **knowing what you don't know** can save lives.

 ######